burhanj888/002650009_Burhanuddin_jinwala/README.md

 # 002650009_Burhanuddin_jinwala
 INFO6150 Assignment repository for spring 2023.

-Every q1 folder have readme.txt for explanation.
+Every folder have readme.txt for explanation of code.